johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 For historical reasons, cookies contain a number of security and privacy infelicities.
-For example, a server can indicate that a given cookie is intended for "secure" connections, but the Secure attribute does not provide integrity in the presence of an active network attacker.
+For example, a server can indicate that a given cookie is intended for "secure" connections, but the cookie's Secure attribute does not provide integrity in the presence of an active network attacker.
 Similarly, cookies for a given host are shared across all the ports on that host, even though the usual "same-origin policy" used by web browsers isolates content retrieved via different ports.

-This document specifies the syntax and semantics of these header fields as they are actually used on the Internet.
-In particular, this document does not create new syntax or semantics beyond those in use today.
-The recommendations for cookie generation provided in {{server-requirements}} represent a preferred subset of current server behavior, and even the more liberal cookie processing algorithm provided in {{ua-requirements}} does not encompass all of the syntactic and semantic variations in use today.
+This document specifies the syntax and semantics of these header fields.
 Where some existing software differs from the requirements in significant ways, the document contains a note explaining the difference.

-This document obsoletes {{RFC6265}}.
+This document obsoletes {{RFC6265}} and 6265bis.

 ## Examples

-Using the Set-Cookie header field, a server can send the user agent a short string in an HTTP response that the user agent will return in future HTTP requests that are within the scope of the cookie.
+Using the `Set-Cookie` header field, a server can send the user agent a short string in an HTTP response that the user agent will return in future HTTP requests that are within the scope of the cookie.
 For example, the server can send the user agent a "session identifier" named SID with the value 31d4d96e407aad42.
 The